James Grieve (Australian translator)

-Grieve also developed a text, deriving from his set of fiches correctives, which is now a pedagogical website entitled The One-Stop Fiche-Shop and its contents run over 2000 pages.
+Grieve also developed a text, deriving from his set of fiches correctives, which is now available to download as a PDF, entitled The One-Stop Fiche-Shop and its contents run over 3000 pages.

 Grieve taught French language and literature at the Australian National University in Canberra.

+Grieve died after a short illness on 15 January 2020, at the age of 85.